 What can I say?
 I really do like it.
 "Delight" was one of the first 45s that I ever bought

 — even more specifically, one of the second; as I wrote last month, Steve Martin's "King Tut" was probably the very first [see #8].
 I picked up "Afternoon Delight" and Paul McCartney & Wings' "Band on the Run" at, of all places, an indoor flea market at our synagogue.

 You have to understand that, me being born in late 1970, the main soundtrack of my '70s was not Led Zeppelin or Aerosmith or, heck, Foreigner.
 Dad has never been much into music, and Mom's tastes were generally of the soft/folk-rock variety, James Taylor and Carole King and Judy Collins.
-So given her preferences and my age, I didn't jam to any tunes harder than Billy Joel save for the unnerving pseudo-psychedelic stuff that an older cousin of mine was into.
+So given her preferences and my age, I didn't jam to anything harder than Billy Joel save for the unnerving pseudo-psychedelic stuff that an older cousin of mine was into.
 Even my introduction to The Beatles came in the form of Peter Frampton and The Bee Gees (and, of all people, Steve Martin — and George Burns and, come to think of it, Aerosmith).